How to Merge Multiple Gmail Accounts in One Inbox

 Confirm the changes

 Next, go to your secondary inbox and open the confirmation email.
-You can either copy the verification code to paste it into the proper popup field.
+You can copy or paste the verification code into the proper popup field.
 Or you can click on the indicated link inside the email.

 Forwarding and POP/IMAP settings